BenjaminToby/less-watcher/README.md

 npx lessc-watcher --src ./folder --dst ./dist/less.css
 ```

+**_NOTE:_** If you only provide a destination path, without specifying the exact file name in `.css`, your files will be compiled to a css file named `_main.css`.
+This is done to prevent conflicts with another possible `main.css` file.

 #### Adding more source folders

 You can add more source folders by using a comma(`,`) separator.
 Example: